Culture and Climate: Background and Team

 Our Mission: Promoting positive organizational culture and climate to ensure safety, health, well-being, and respectful experiences for everyone in the workplace.

-Dr. Frank Giordano is the Project Manager for Dr. Emily Huang’s Safety Climate Lab at the Oregon Institute of Occupational Health Sciences, with a Ph.D. in Industrial/Organizational Psychology from Kansas State University, and degrees from Kansas State (M.S.) and Manhattan College (B.S.).
+Dr. Frank Giordano is the Associate Managing Director of NwETA’s Safety Climate and Safety Culture Program, with a Ph.D. in Industrial/Organizational Psychology from Kansas State University, and degrees from Kansas State (M.S.) and Manhattan College (B.S.).
 His work focuses on occupational safety and health, risk perception, and work arrangements, aiming to bridge the gap between science and practice through research-informed, actionable interventions that improve safety, health, and well-being.

-Cassandra Chlevin is a Research Associate in Dr. Emily Huang’s Safety Climate Lab.
+Cassandra Chlevin is a Assistant Managing Director in NwETA’s Safety Climate and Safety Culture program.
 She holds a B.S. in Psychology from Andrews University and an M.S. in Industrial-Organizational Psychology from Kansas State University, where she is also pursuing her Ph.D. in the same field.
 Her research focuses on scale development, occupational health psychology, well-being, and the dynamics of workplace stress.
 In particular, she explores how perceptions of coworkers influence the spread or mitigation of individual work-related stress.

 Cart Item Removed.
 Undo